mcneel/developer.rhino3d.com/_guide_topics/rhinopython/ghpython-editor.md

 a = "Hello World!"
 ```

-The last assignment to the variable in the script will the the value that is output.
-If there are multiple assignments, as in a list of vlues assigned in a loop to the output variable, only the last one is sent out.
+The last assignment to the variable in the script will the value that is output.
+If there are multiple assignments, as in a list of values assigned in a loop to the output variable, only the last one is sent out.
 This can be a bit confusing.
 The key is to assign the series of outputs to a list variable, then output that variable through the `a` output.

 As an example, this does not work: